-Range Planning Group doing barge financing and leasing.
-Ms. Hannaway served as an independent director of NorthStar Realty and Northstar Asset Management from September 2004 and June 2014, respectively, through January 2017.
-Since 2015 Ms. Hannaway is the Lead Independent Director of Northstar Realty Europe Corp.
-Ms. Hannaway holds a Bachelor of Arts with honors from Newton College of the Sacred Heart and a Masters of Business Administration from Simmons College Graduate Program in Management.
-Her extensive experience in the aviation and transportation business and on public company boards led our Board of Directors to conclude that Ms. Hannaway should serve as a director.
-A. Andrew Levison Mr. Levison has served on our Board of Directors since January 2018.
+A. Andrew Levison

+Director since January 2018

+Mr. Levison has served on our Board of Directors since January 2018.
 Mr. Levison founded Levison & Co., the predecessor of Southfield Capital, in November 2002.
-Before Director since January 2018 that he was the head of leveraged finance at Donaldson, Lufkin & Jenrette (DLJ), where he oversaw banking and origination activities for all of the firm's investment banking products for leveraged companies.
+Before that he was the head of leveraged finance at Donaldson, Lufkin & Jenrette (DLJ), where he oversaw banking and origination activities for all of the firm's investment banking products for leveraged companies.
 Prior to joining DLJ, he was a Managing Director of the Leveraged Buyout Group at Drexel Burnham Lambert and a Vice President of the Special Finance Group at Manufacturers Hanover Trust.
 Mr. Levison has served on the boards of over 25 public and private companies related to investments and is currently on the board of directors of Ferrellgas Partners, L.P.
-(NYSE: FGP), Vanguard Dealer Services, Stationhead, Inc. and the Levison/Present Foundation at Mount Sinai Hospital.
+(NYSE: FGP), Stationhead, Inc. and the Levison/Present Foundation at Mount Sinai Hospital.
 Mr. Levison is also on the advisory board of the NYU Langone Orthopedics Hospital.
 He earned a B.S. degree in finance from Babson College.
 His experience in finance and investments, and relevant public company board service, led our Board of Directors to conclude that Mr. Levison should serve as a director.

-Kenneth J. Nicholson Mr. Nicholson has served on our Board of Directors since May 2016.
-Mr. Nicholson is a Director since May 2016 Managing Director at Fortress focusing on investments in the transportation, infrastructure and energy industries, including investments made by Fortress Transportation and Infrastructure Investors LLC.
+Kenneth J. Nicholson

+Mr. Nicholson has served on our Board of Directors since May 2016.
+Mr. Nicholson is a Managing Director at Fortress focusing on investments in the transportation, infrastructure and energy industries, including investments made by Fortress Transportation and Infrastructure Investors LLC.
 He joined Fortress in May 2006.
 Previously, Mr. Nicholson worked in investment banking at UBS Investment Bank and Donaldson, Lufkin & Jenrette where he was a member of the transportation industry group.
 Mr. Nicholson holds a B.S. in Economics from the Wharton School at the University of Pennsylvania.
 As a result of his past experiences, Mr. Nicholson has extensive credit, private equity finance and management expertise.
-These factors and his other qualifications and skills, led our Board of Directors to conclude that Mr. Nicholson should serve as a director.
-Ray M. Robinson Mr. Robinson has served on our Board of Directors since May 2015.
+His extensive experience in the transportation, infrastructure and energy industries and his other qualifications and skills led our Board of Directors to conclude that Mr. Nicholson should serve as a director.

+Ray M. Robinson

+Mr. Robinson has served on our Board of Directors since May 2015.
 Mr. Robinson has been the non-executive chairman of Citizens Trust Bank since May 2003.
-From 1996 to Director since May 2015 2003 he served as the President of the Southern Region of AT&T Corporation.
+From 1996 to 2003 he served as the President of the Southern Region of AT&T Corporation.
 Mr. Robinson is a director of Aaron's Inc. (Non-Executive Chairman), Acuity Brands Inc. and American Airlines Group Inc. and was previously a director of Avnet, Inc., Choicepoint Inc., Mirant Corporation, and RailAmerica, Inc. He was the president of Atlanta's East Lake Golf Club from May 2003 to December 2005, and has been President Emeritus since December 2005.
-Mr. Robinson was the Chairman of Atlanta's East Lake Community Foundation from November 2003 to January 2005 and has been Vice
+Mr. Robinson was the Chairman of Atlanta's East Lake Community Foundation from November 2003 to January 2005 and has been Vice Chairman since January 2005.
+Mr. Robinson was selected as a director because of his extensive service on other public company boards, sales and marketing experience gained through senior leadership positions, extensive operational skills from his tenure at AT&T, and longstanding involvement in civic and charitable leadership roles in the community.